 Bottom line – a naturally processed bean can be spectacular if treated with care or total sh**, if there was too much of fermentation in the cherry (or if the cherry started to rot because of too high humidity).
 But it has a romantic feel to it, as this is the oldest coffee processing method.

 Flavor profiles: Bold, rich bodied fruity flavors that are inherited from the cherry pulp and skin.
 Think citrus, berries, tropical fruit, bergamot, black tea, and chocolate.
 Very “obvious” flavors that are easy to distinguish even for the less trained coffee taster.

 Washed Process - Crisp and delicate

-When civilization met coffee, it created a process that makes the bean more predictable and (of course), producing a secure harvest, as the skin and pulp is removed from the bean immediately after harvest in the depulping process.
+When civilization met coffee, it created a process that makes the bean more predictable and (of course), producing a secure harvest, as the skin and pulp are removed from the bean immediately after harvest in the depulping process.

 Cherries are tossed in a fermentation tank or wet mill, where the cherries pass a series of stations, where they get depulped and “bad” less dense cherries get skimmed from the pack, as they float on the water.
 The good cherries sink to the bottom and travel through the depulping device.
 Then the seeds land in a fermentation tank where they rest for up to three days.

 As there is no influence from the skin and pulp, the bean will be cleaner in taste.
 It’s hard to say if it’s better or not compared to a naturally processed bean.
 It’s just that the flavors are pulled from the bean itself, with no taste influence from the cherry itself.
 A washed bean will have a different acidity, as it is developed in the fermentation tanks where the beans “interact” with what is left of the pulp.
 Farmers need to be cautious during fermentation, as too much of it can develop an unpleasant vinegary acidity, so pH levels need to be checked regularly to keep the acids smooth and citric.